My quick review of the 10 best places to eat in Manchester, UK.

 #5.
 Tattu Restaurant and Bar

 Once we saw pictures from Tattu while researching places to eat in Manchester, we both knew we had to eat there.
 And boy am I glad we did.
-We had such a great experience at Tattu – their interior and decor was just gorgeous and the dark lighting made it all very intimate.
+We had such an incredible dining experience at Tattu.
+Their decor was gorgeous and the dark lighting made it all very intimate.
 The perfect spot for a date!
 Or dinner with your sister, that works great too, haha.

 #6.
 The Refuge by Volta